User Guide Cancel

 Receive remote notifications after render completes

-When your render queue job, or the entire queue is finished rendering, After Effects notifies you via your Creative Cloud Desktop and mobile app.
-Make sure to install the Creative Cloud app in your mobile device to receive the notification.
-When you click the notification, it redirects you to the notification list in the app for you to review.
+When your render queue job or the entire queue is finished rendering, After Effects notifies you via your Creative Cloud Desktop and mobile app.
+Make sure to install the Creative Cloud app on your mobile device to receive the notification.
+When you select the notification, it redirects you to the notification list in the app for you to review.
 Additionally, if you have a smart watch attached to your mobile, you receive the notification there too.

-For more information, see Receive remote notifications after render completes.
+Learn more about receiving remote notifications after the render completes.

 Frequently Asked Questions